zz-sol/Tess/README.md

 ### Protocol Workflow

 1. **SRS Generation** (`param_gen`): Generate a Structured Reference String using a trusted setup.
 This produces KZG commitment parameters and precomputed Lagrange polynomial commitments.
+Internally it generates a toxic waste `tau` and Lagrange coefficients derived from `tau`.
+It is critical that these parameters are not leaked.
+See the security considerations section.

 2. **Key Generation** (`keygen`): Each participant generates a secret key share and corresponding public key with Lagrange commitment hints.
 Keys are generated independently without interaction.

 3. **Key Aggregation**: Public keys are combined to create an aggregate public key used for encryption.

-4. **Encryption** (`encrypt`): Messages are encrypted using the aggregate public key, producing a ciphertext with KZG proof and BLAKE3-encrypted payload.
+4. **Encryption** (`encrypt`): Messages are encrypted using the aggregate public key, producing a ciphertext with a KZG proof and a BLAKE3-encrypted payload.

 5. **Partial Decryption** (`partial_decrypt`): Each participant creates a decryption share using their secret key.